osobrevilla/sidemenu/README.md

-## Basic API documentation
+## SideMenu.js

-JavaScript library to create side menus with full object oriented way. comming soon documentation.
+JavaScript library to create side menus with full object oriented way.

 [see the demo](http://osobrevilla.github.io/sidemenu.js/)

+### Basic API documentation
 #### SideMenu Class

 Class that represent a list menu. this class is parent for **SideMenuMain** and **SideSubMenu** SubClases